COIN Investor Alert: Bronstein, Gewirtz & Grossman, LLC Announces Coinbase Global Inc. Class Action and Encourages Investors to Contact the Firm

-NEW YORK, July 28, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Coinbase Global Inc. ("Coinbase" or "the Company") ( COIN) and certain Coinbase directors and officers, and each of the venture capital firms that benefitted from Coinbase’s April 2021 direct offering (the "Offering").
-Shareholders who purchased Coinbase common stock pursuant and/or traceable to the Offering are encouraged to join this case by visiting the firm’s site: www.bgandg.com/coin.
+Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Coinbase Global Inc. ("Coinbase" or "the Company") (NASDAQ: COIN) and certain Coinbase directors and officers, and each of the venture capital firms that benefitted from Coinbase’s April 2021 direct offering (the "Offering").
+Shareholders who purchased Coinbase common stock pursuant and/or traceable to the Offering are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fcoin.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933.